reframejs/reframe/docs/overview.template.md

 Reframe did the following:
  - Reframe searched for the `/pages` directory and found it at `~/tmp/reframe-playground/pages`.
  - Reframe read the `/pages` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
- - Reframe used webpack to transpile `HelloPage.html.js` for the server and to create bundles for the browser.
+ - Reframe used webpack to transpile `HelloPage.html.js` for the server and the browser.
- - Reframe started a hapi server serving all static browser assets and serving our page's HTML.
+ - Reframe started a hapi server that serves all static browser assets and serves our page's HTML by rendering it on every request.

 ### Why Reframe